 There are many writers who offer writing as a complement to talking therapies.
 Some are trained counsellors and psychotherapists, and some in those occupations are also skilled at offering writing as part of their support to clients.
 You can find out more from Lapidus, the UK organisation for writing for wellbeing.

-I use writing in bereavement counselling.
-I’ve been a volunteer with Cruse Bereavement Care and I have run writing groups with the bereavement counselling teams at Princess Alice Hospice in Surrey and the Macmillan team at Meadow House Hospice in west London.
+I use writing in bereavement support.
+I’ve volunteered with Cruse Bereavement Care and Macmillan, and I have run writing groups with the bereavement counselling teams at Princess Alice Hospice in Surrey and the Macmillan team at Meadow House Hospice in west London.

 The book is part of a series published by Jessica Kingsley Publishers entitled’ Writing for personal development and therapy’.
 The series includes titles by leading practitioners such as Gillie Bolton and Kate Thompson.